QRL 2.0

 The Quantum Threat is Accelerating

 The threat of quantum computers breaking encryption has shifted from "decades away" to a near-term concern.
-The quantum timeline has accelerated dramatically, with industry experts now projecting cryptographically relevant quantum computers (CRQCs) could emerge as early as 2027-2033.
-Major developments include:
+Industry experts now project cryptographically relevant quantum computers (CRQCs) could emerge as early as 2027-2033.
+The most significant recent developments:

-Legacy blockchains face a monumental task of migrating - complex technical hurdles, potential performance compromises, and the challenge of user consensus.
-QRL 2.0 is built quantum-ready from day one.
+Legacy blockchains face a monumental migration task - complex technical hurdles, performance trade-offs, and the challenge of user consensus.
+Bitcoin's own draft proposals (BIP-360, BIP-361) protect only newly created coins or rely on freezing legacy ones, and have no activation timeline.
+QRL 2.0 is built quantum-ready from genesis instead.

 A Safe Haven for the Ethereum Ecosystem

-The EVM ecosystem represents over $300 billion in value, with hundreds of billions more across EVM-compatible chains like Polygon, Arbitrum, Optimism, BNB Chain, and Avalanche.
-All are protected by quantum-vulnerable ECDSA signatures.
-QRL 2.0 creates unique opportunities:
+The EVM ecosystem represents over $300 billion in value, with hundreds of billions more across EVM-compatible chains like Polygon, Arbitrum, Optimism, BNB Chain, and Avalanche - all currently secured by quantum-vulnerable ECDSA signatures.
+QRL 2.0's pitch to that ecosystem is straightforward:

 - ERC-20 tokens can be replicated on quantum-resistant infrastructure (as QRC-20)